 The examples used in this publication are based upon the book "Your Money Ratios: 8 Simple Tools for Financial Security" by Charles Farrell.
 These guidelines are for informational and educational purposes only.
 Each individual's situation is unique and should be evaluated with a qualified professional.
+The information contained in the "Creating a customized portfolio to meet your unique needs does not have to be complex with MMBB" chart is for illustration purposes only.
 Your individual risk tolerance and investment inclinations may vary.
-Please speak with an MMBB Financial Planning Specialist to discuss your specific investment and retirement planning needs, call 800.986.6222 or send an email to financialplanning@mmbb.org.
+Please speak with an MMBB CERTIFIED FINANCIAL PLANNERTM professional to discuss your specific investment and retirement planning needs, call 800.986.6222 or send an email to financialplanning@mmbb.org.